New Estimands for Experiments with Strong Interference: General Case

-where $e_\ell \in \mathbb{R}^d$ is the $\ell$th column of the $d \times d$ identity matrix.
+where $e_\ell \in \mathbb{R}^J$ is the $\ell$th column of the $J \times J$ identity matrix.

-We give two examples.
-Let $\beta^\tadj$ denote the partial regression coefficient that arises when regressing the treatment effects $Y-\theta$ on the exposures $Z$ and the set of $K$ indicator variables representing the membership of each unit in the propensity classes $\Pi_1,\ldots,\Pi_K$:
+To give an example, let $\beta^\tadj$ denote the partial regression coefficient that arises when regressing the attributable effect $A$ on the exposures $Z$ and the set of $K$ indicator variables representing the membership of each unit in the propensity classes $\Pi_1,\ldots,\Pi_K$:

 where $\zeta_k$ is the average exposure for the $k$th propensity class

 To interpret $\beta^{\tadj}$, we may say that for two individuals in the same propensity class, a unit difference in the level of exposure is associated with a $\beta^\tadj$ difference in their individual-level attributable effects.